 Carefully remove the packaging, keeping the sausage roll in its original shape.
 Use your hands to smooth the ends and any rough areas.

 Cook in the WSM at 225-250°F for 3-4 hours, or 300-350°F for 1-1/2 to 2 hours.
 There's no need to turn or baste the sausage.

 Variations include rolling the sausage in a favorite rub or wrapping it with bacon before cooking.

 Bacon-Wrapped Meatballs - "Moinks"

 You'll need a bag of frozen meatballs, a pound of bacon (not thick-sliced), some of your favorite barbecue rub and barbecue sauce, and toothpicks.

 Defrost the meatballs and cut the bacon strips in half.
 Sprinkle the bacon on both sides with rub to your liking, wrap it around a meatball, and secure with a toothpick.

 Cook in the WSM at 225-250°F for 1-1/2 to 2 hours, until the bacon is done to your liking.
 Brush with barbecue sauce, cook another 10-15 minutes, and enjoy.

-Bryan S. from Lancaster, PA says that grilled hot dogs are OK, but dogs smoked in the WSM are the best.
-While cooking other meats, just put a few hot dogs on the grate and leave them in for 1 hour.
+Bryan S. from Lancaster, PA says that grilled hot dogs are OK, but smoked hot dogs in the WSM are the best.
+While cooking other meats, just put a few dogs on the grate.
 "You never turn them," says Brian, "just let them sit in there and sweat.
 They plump up and get a nice dark brown, smoky flavor and are just perfect."

 Comedian Jeff Foxworthy says, "You might be a redneck if you've ever barbecued Spam on the grill."
 Well, I don't know about that, but it is an old favorite in barbecue circles.